-BHB is a small energy-carrying molecule that can be converted to other energy carriers such as acetyl-CoA, succinyl-CoA, and nicotinamide adenine dinucleotide (NAD+).
-BHB is also a signaling molecule involved in basic metabolic processes in a variety of cell types.
+BHB is a small energy-carrying molecule that can convert to other energy carriers such as acetyl-CoA, succinyl-CoA, and nicotinamide adenine dinucleotide (NAD+).
+BHB is also a signaling molecule involved in basic metabolic processes in various cell types.

 Because BHB is involved in such foundational cellular functions as gene regulation, increasing BHB concentrations may be protective against a wide range of diseases.
 Strategies for enhancing BHB concentrations include:

 Research in rodents and cell cultures suggests that fasting (which induces endogenous ketone production) and BHB administration reduce cellular senescence via increased expression of the transcription factor Oct4, a protein that binds to DNA and regulates cell regeneration and stem cell differentiation.
 Activation of Oct4 led to activation of senescence-associated markers such as mTOR inhibition and AMPK activation, two pathways that modulate lifespan.
 Future studies are needed to translate these results into relevant use for humans because humans have very different nutritional needs than mice and cells in culture.

 Evidence suggests that BHB exerts anticancer effects in the colon.
-Although most ketones are produced in the liver, cells that line the colon, called colonocytes, are also capable of ketone production.
-Researchers have postulated that, using butyrate as a substrate, colonocytes synthesize BHB, exposing antigen-presenting cells and dendrites (immune cells in the gut) to high concentrations of the ketone and providing protection against carcinogenesis while suppressing induction of pro-inflammatory T cells.
+Although the liver produces most of the body's ketones, cells that line the colon, called colonocytes, are also capable of ketone production.
+Researchers have postulated that colonocytes synthesize BHB using butyrate as a substrate, exposing antigen-presenting cells and dendrites (immune cells in the gut) to high concentrations of the ketone and protecting against carcinogenesis while suppressing induction of proinflammatory T cells.
 The principal mediator of these effects is the GPR109A receptor, a known tumor suppressor.

 Inflammasomes are large, intracellular complexes that detect and respond to internal and external threats.
-Activation of inflammasomes has been implicated in a host of inflammatory disorders.
-The NLRP3 inflammasome, in particular, triggers the release of the proinflammatory proteins interleukin (IL)-1 beta and IL-18 and drives pyroptosis, a form of cell death that is triggered by proinflammatory signals and closely linked with inflammation.
+Activation of inflammasomes drives a host of inflammatory disorders.
+The NLRP3 inflammasome, in particular, triggers the release of the proinflammatory proteins interleukin (IL)-1 beta and IL-18 and drives pyroptosis, a form of cell death triggered by proinflammatory signals and closely linked with inflammation.
 Because BHB inhibits NLRP3 activation, it may be an effective treatment for chronic inflammatory issues.